Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of City Light Capital - Top VCs in EdTech

-City Light Capital is a New York-based venture firm that invests in companies creating a positive impact.
+City Light Capital is a New York-based venture firm that backs companies making a measurable impact.
 They focus on key areas like education, safety and care, and environmental sustainability.

 • Investment stages: Seed, Early Stage Venture, Late Stage Venture